-This restoration is made of high-quality dental porcelain and custom designed to blend seamlessly with your smile.
+This restoration is made of high-quality dental porcelain and custom-designed to blend seamlessly with your smile.
 The dental bridge is anchored in place by existing adjacent teeth or can be secured using new dental implants.

-Tooth loss often leads to gum recession, shifting of teeth and even bone loss which can impact the shape and stability of the jaw.
-A dental bridge can restore the function and appearance of your smile.
+Tooth loss often leads to gum recession, speech impediments, shifting of teeth, premature facial sagging, and even bone loss which can impact the shape and stability of the jaw.
+A dental bridge can restore the function and appearance of your smile in many ways.

 Implants provide added stability and help support the jaw and preserve natural tooth alignment.
 Using implants to secure a dental bridge prevents the need to damage otherwise healthy teeth to use as anchors.
-Implant supported bridges allow patients to enjoy a naturally functioning and beautiful smile.
+Implant-supported bridges allow you to enjoy a naturally functioning and beautiful smile.

 Dental Bridge What to Expect

-Removable Dental Bridge– Removable dental bridges are traditional, cost-effective options for temporarily replacing missing teeth.
-A removable bridge does not offer the long-term support for the jaw, gums and adjacent teeth that implant-supported bridges can.
+Removable Dental Bridge: Removable dental bridges are traditional, cost-effective options for temporarily replacing missing teeth.
+A removable bridge does not offer the long-term support for the jaw, gums, and adjacent teeth that implant-supported bridges can.
 Dr. Adams can help patients with an existing removable bridge find a more permanent solution for restoring their smile.

-Fixed Dental Bridge– A fixed dental bridge is secured by adjacent teeth or with two or more dental implants.
+Fixed Dental Bridge: A fixed dental bridge is secured by adjacent teeth or with two or more dental implants.
 Fixed bridges provide more stability and improve the function of the bite and jaw.
-Fixed dental bridges help to prevent bone loss and additional tooth loss, stabilizing your long term dental health.
+Fixed dental bridges help to prevent bone loss and additional tooth loss, stabilizing your long-term dental health.

 Once the implants are in place it takes about 3-6 months for the implants to fully heal and integrate with the jaw tissue.
 During this time, patients typically wear a temporary bridge.
 The final bridge will be fabricated and fit once the implants have secured to the jaw.